PeetlaMahesh123/FinHealth-SME-Navigator/README.md

 2. Under **Build and deployment**, set **Source** to **GitHub Actions**.

-### 3. Push to Main
-- Simply push your code to the `main` branch.
-- GitHub will automatically trigger the workflow in `.github/workflows/deploy.yml`.
-- Your site will be live at `https://PeetlaMahesh123.github.io/FinHealth-SME-Navigator/` within minutes.

 ## 🛠 Features
 - **AI Financial Auditor**: Deep analysis of P&L, Balance Sheets, and Cash Flow.